jha92/eutelescope/jobsub/README.md

   * Table (comma-separated text file)

-    * format: e.g.
-     - export from Open/LibreOffice with default settings (UTF-8,comma-separated, text-field delimiter: ")
-     - emacs org-mode table (see http://orgmode.org/manual/Tables.html)
+    * format: e.g. export from Open/LibreOffice with default settings (UTF-8,comma-separated, text-field delimiter: ") or emacs org-mode table (see http://orgmode.org/manual/Tables.html)
     * commented lines (starting with #) are ignored
-    * first row (after comments) has to provide column headers which identify the variables in the steering template to replace
+    * first row (after comments) has to provide column headers which identify the variables in the steering template to replace (case-insensitive)
-      (case-insensitive)
     * requires one column labeled "RunNumber"
     * only considers placeholders left in the steering template after processing command-line arguments and config file options